La Cage aux Folles (film)

-La Cage aux Folles ([la kaʒ o fɔl], also released as Birds of a Feather) is a 1978 comedy film directed by Édouard Molinaro, based on Jean Poiret's 1973 play of the same name.
-It stars Ugo Tognazzi and Michel Serrault as a gay couple operating a drag nightclub in a French resort town, Rémi Laurent as the former's son, and Michel Galabru and Carmen Scarpitta as his new fiancée's ultra-conservative parents.
-The French-language picture was a Franco-Italian co-production by United Artists.
+La Cage aux Folles ([la kaʒ o fɔl], also released as Birds of a Feather) is a 1978 comedy film co-written and directed by Édouard Molinaro, based on Jean Poiret's 1973 play.
+It stars Ugo Tognazzi and Michel Serrault as a gay couple operating a drag nightclub on the French Riviera, Rémi Laurent as the former's son, and Michel Galabru and Carmen Scarpitta as his new fiancée's ultraconservative parents.
+The French-language picture was a French-Italian co-production by United Artists.

 The film was released in Italy on 20 October 1978 and in France on 25 October.
-A considerable commercial success, it became one of the highest-grossing foreign-language films ever released in the United States.
+A considerable commercial success, it became one of the highest-grossing foreign-language films released in the United States.
 It won the Golden Globe Award for Best Foreign Language Film and was nominated for three Oscars: Best Director (Molinaro), Best Adapted Screenplay, and Best Costume Design.
 Michel Serrault won the César Award for Best Actor.
-It was followed by two sequels, with Tognazzi, Serrault, and Galabru reprising their roles.
-The 1996 American film The Birdcage was also adapted from the same source material.
+It was followed by two sequels, with Tognazzi, Serrault, Galabru, and Luke reprising their roles.
+The 1983 musical and the 1996 American film The Birdcage were adapted from the same source material.